LCCC Classes are Guaranteed to Transfer

 Applying and Registering at LCCC

-Here are some of the frequently asked questions to guide you in making this change for spring 2021:
+Here are some of the frequently asked questions to guide you in making this change:

 What “student type” should I select on my LCCC application?